B0und/WikiSpeedrun/README.md

 # 🏁 Wikipedia Speedrun Game

-The goal of the game is to navigate from starting wikipedia article to some other one, in the least amount of clicks and time.
+The goal of the game is to navigate from a starting wikipedia article to another one, in the least amount of clicks and time.

 [Start playing now!](https://wikispeedrun.org/)